 I say possibly because there are all sorts of reasons to do what you don’t want to do, or even do what you think is immoral.
 As for doing what you don’t want to, the idea of duty has a long history as a significant concept in moral philosophy that dates back at least to the Stoics.
 And even if you think the economic system is immoral you might still want to participate in it to feed your family.
 Surely there is also something immoral about allowing your family to starve, not have adequate nutrition, not live in a good neighborhood or get a good education.
 Especially when you have the ability to avoid such outcomes.

-What work if fulling for me? – Obviously this depends on one’s personality traits, talents, psychology, opportunities, culture, history, genes and more.
+What work is fulling for me? – Obviously, this depends on one’s personality traits, talents, psychology, opportunities, culture, history, genes, and more.
 I mentioned the Big 5 personality test earlier and I’m sure there is information about one’s personality profile and fulfilling work.
 (There are multiple books about the connection between one’s Myers-Briggs profile and job satisfaction, but as I understand it, the Big 5 is the more scientific test.)